 Faculty Adviser: Dara Leeder.

-Mock Trial at NCSU educates students about the basics of trial advocacy.
+Mock Trial at NC State educates students about the basics of trial advocacy.
 Through regular meetings and weekend mock trial events, our club helps members learn courtroom procedures, improve their public speaking skills and make connections within the legal field.

 Model United Nations